Continuity of government: Poland

-According to Constitution of Poland in case of death or unability to discharging duties of the President, his duties are discharged by Marshal of the Sejm (or if he can't - Marshal of the Senate).
+According to Constitution of Poland in case of death or inability to discharging duties of the President, his duties are discharged by Marshal of the Sejm (or if they are unable, the Marshal of the Senate).

 After Smolensk air disaster in 2010 a lot of the highest state and army offices were emptied.
 Their duties were automatically taken over by respective deputies.

 New Zealand

 The New Zealand government believes the most likely disaster scenario to affect the government is a large earthquake in Wellington.
 The government has plans to move Parliament and essential staff to Devonport Naval Base in Auckland if such an event occurs.
+The New Zealand Parliament only requires a speaker, a minister and a clerk to be present for quorum requirements to be met.
+If ministers were killed in a disaster, the survivors can continue as the government and other members of parliament can be appointed as ministers.

+The website of the Governor-General of New Zealand notes that their constitutional role is to "maintain the legitimacy and continuity of government by ensuring there is always a government in office with a democratic mandate to govern".
+If the Governor-General was killed they would be automatically be replaced by the most senior judge from New Zealand's upper courts.

+The New Zealand National Crisis Management Centre is located under the "Beehive" building in Wellington.
+An Alternate National Crisis Management Centre is in Auckland, and would be activated if the facility in Wellington was damaged, if multiple crises were occurring or if the government is required to relocate to Auckland.
+A 2024 government review found that both facilities were not fit for purpose, but the deputy chief executive of the National Emergency Management Agency noted that the National Crisis Management Centre could operate from tents if needed.

 Norway

 The Norwegian government operates a nuclear bunker called Sentralanlegget in Buskerud County.
-The bunker is meant to accommodate the Norwegian Royal Family and the government in case of a nuclear/military attack on the nation, and also function as a wartime headquarters.
+The bunker is meant to accommodate the Norwegian royal family and the government in case of a nuclear/military attack on the nation, and also function as a wartime headquarters.
 There is also a bunker beneath Høyblokka in downtown Oslo.